 Or you might take a smaller loan to do some maintenance.
 You can use these funds for any business expense.
 Of which there are many in the trucking industry.

 As an alternative lender, we can offer you better terms than any bank.
 Our interest rates are as low as 5%.
 And our qualification requirements aren’t as stringent: if you’ve been in business for two months and bring in $8,000 in monthly revenue, you can qualify.

 You don’t have to worry about bad credit, either.
-We understand that people make mistakes—but that doesn’t mean they aren’t qualified for a loan.
+We understand that people make mistakes—but that doesn’t mean they aren’t qualified for business funding.
 Whether you’re just getting started or you’ve taken a hit to your credit in the past, we’ll still work with you.

-As long as your credit score is 500 or above, you can qualify for one of our bad credit business loans.
+As long as your credit score is 500 or above and your business processes credit cards as a form of payment, you can qualify for our business cash advance program.
 There’s no way you’d qualify for a loan from a traditional lender with a score of 500.

 And you can still get interest rates as low as 12%, so you don’t need to worry about getting ripped off.

 Traditional lenders require that you put up collateral when you take a loan.
 That means you’re risking your trucks, equipment, or even your business itself if you can’t pay a loan on time.
 We don’t think that’s a good way to do business.

 So we offer unsecured loans.
 You don’t have to offer any collateral.
 So you don’t need to feel like you’re risking your business.

 Our unsecured loans go up to $1,000,000 over terms of 2–36 months.
 We work with borrowers with bad credit, too—as long as your score is over 500, you’ve been in business for two months, and you bring in at least $10,000 every month.